 Located on a nine-hole course designed by Gary Player, this 4-star resort is situated on the banks of the Sabie River just ten minutes from Kruger National Park.
 The three on-site swimming pools, four tennis courts, kid’s playground and mini-golf course will keep the youngsters happy.
 Against a verdant backdrop of lush green lawns and dense woodland, there are plenty of opportunities to get up close to some of the area’s wildlife without having to leave the estate.
 Guests can follow one of the nature walk trails along the river bank or, from the safety of the purpose-built hippo hide, watch the resident hippo potter in the shallows.
 If you need it, there’s a laundry and even a car wash – they’ve really thought of everything.

 Luxury self-catering with wildlife on your doorstep

-Each of our four chalets offers a high standard of accommodation at an affordable price.
-They each sleep 6 adults and 2 children, perfect for a family or a group of friends.
-Air conditioning in all bedrooms is standard and with fully equipped kitchen, bedrooms designed with comfort in mind and cosy living rooms, this is your home away from home.
-There’s a loft in each chalet, sleeping four; with its own television and comfy couch the kids can have their own space, leaving you in peace.
-There are two bathrooms so there’ll be no need to queue and we know it’s important to have a shower and a bath, so we fitted both.
+Each of our units offers a high standard of accommodation at an affordable price.
+They’re spacious enough to be perfect for a family or a group of friends to socialise together or have a bit of peace and quiet.
+Air conditioning in all bedrooms is standard and with a fully equipped kitchen, bedrooms designed with comfort in mind and cosy living rooms, whichever you choose, it’s your home away from home.
 But it’s the finishing touches that really make a difference, so we’ll supply fresh linen, towels and the all important hairdryer.
 Daily cleaning is included too and that includes the braai, of course.
 Who wants to spend their vacation making the bed?

 Hazyview, Mpumalanga is perfectly situated.